Resources for Multi-Door Mediators

 The District of Columbia Courts are committed to ensuring access to justice for individuals with limited English proficiency and individuals who are deaf or hard-of-hearing.
 The Office of Court Interpreting Services (OCIS) provides professional interpreting services at no cost to assist persons having business with the District of Columbia Courts who have limited English proficiency or who are deaf or hard-of-hearing.

-OCIS helped prepare a tip sheet and an instructional video on the use of interpreters in a mediation session.
-Multi-Door mediators are encouraged to review the tip sheet and the video, particularly if they have an upcoming mediation session where an interpreter will be used.
+OCIS helped prepare a tip sheet and instructional videos on the use of interpreters in a mediation session.
+Multi-Door mediators are encouraged to review the tip sheet and videos, particularly if they have an upcoming mediation session where an interpreter will be used.

 Civil Branch Resources